giantswarm/docs/src/content/platform-overview/architecture/index.md

 Although we try to maintain feature parity between infrastructure providers, offering the same features and using the same configuration, there are some subtle differences depending on the underlying provider functionality.

 {{< tabs >}}
+{{< tab id="flags-aws" title="AWS">}}

+The setup uses a standalone VPC (though you can bring your own VPC) and creates private subnets for the machine in each availability zone.
+It uses NAT gateways for allowing machines to pull images or route requests from containers to the Internet.
+On the other side, it needs an Internet Gateway to route traffic from Internet to the containers.
+It leverages route tables to configure the routing for each subnet and gateways.

+{{< /tab >}}
+{{< tab id="flags-capz" title="Azure">}}

+{{< /tab >}}
 {{< tab id="flags-clouddirector" title="VMware Cloud Director">}}

 ##### VCD Compatibility